kaizen-ai/kaizenflow/documentation/general/notebooks.md

 ## Add a description for a notebook

-- A notebook can be used for:
+- A notebook can be used for various goals:
-  - Analysis
-    - The notebook should always work so we need to treat it as part of the code base
-    - We might want to add unit tests for it
   - Tutorial / gallery
-    - Shows how some code works (e.g., functions in `signal_processing.py`)
+    - Show how some code works (e.g., functions in `signal_processing.py` or `data_encyclopedia.ipynb`)
-    - E.g., `data_encyclopedia.ipynb`
     - The code should always work
     - We might want to add unit tests for it
-  - Prototyping
+  - Prototyping / one-off
     - E.g.,
-      - We prototyped some code, before it becomes library code
+      - We prototype some code, before it becomes library code
       - We did some one-off analysis

-- At the top of the notebook add a markdown cell explaining what this notebook does, e.g.,
+  - Analysis
+    - Aka "master" notebooks
+    - The notebook should always work so we need to treat it as part of the code base
+    - We might want to add unit tests for it

   ```python
   ## Description
   - This notebook was used for prototyping / debugging code that was moved